 Using Passive Prediction Questions#

 In the past few chapters, we explored the role of Exploratory Questions in helping data scientists better understand the problems they seek to solve and to prioritize subsequent efforts.
-While useful, however, answering Exploratory Questions is rarely sufficient to solve a stakeholder’s problem in and of itself.
-To really solve problems, often data scientists must turn to answering Passive Prediction Questions — the focus of this chapter — and/or Causal Questions (a topic we will return to in future chapters).
+While useful, however, answering Exploratory Questions alone is rarely sufficient to solve a stakeholder’s problem.
+To really solve problems, data scientists usually need to answer Passive Prediction Questions — the focus of this chapter — and/or Causal Questions (a topic we will return to in future chapters).

-As discussed in the introduction of this book, Passive Prediction Questions are questions about the future or potential outcomes of individual entities (customers, patients, stores, etc.).
+Passive Prediction Questions are questions about the future or otherwise unknown outcomes of individual entities (customers, patients, stores, etc.).
 “How likely is Patient X to experience a heart attack in the next two years?,” for example, or “How likely is it Mortgage Holder Y will fail to make their mortgage payment next month?”

-Since Passive Prediction Questions don’t usually have “an answer,” a data scientist faced with a Passive Prediction challenge will often start by considering the feasibility of developing a model to give individual-level answers to a Passive Prediction Question.
+Since Passive Prediction Questions don’t usually have an answer, a data scientist faced with a Passive Prediction challenge will often start by considering the feasibility of developing a model to give individual-level answers to a Passive Prediction Question.
 “Given data on new customer behavior on my website,” for example, “can I predict how much a customer is likely to spend over the next year?”
-At the end of the day, however, what a stakeholder cares about is not whether one can predict future spending; they care about the actual answer to the question, “Given this new customer’s behavior on my website, are they likely to spend a lot over the next year?” for a given customer.
-For that reason — and because understanding exactly what question a model is answering is key to its effective use — this individual-level question will be our focus here.
+Assuming feasibility, however, at the end of the day, what a stakeholder cares about is not whether one can predict future spending; they care about the actual predictions a data scientist can give for each entity — “Given customer 389237’s behavior on my website, are they likely to spend a lot over the next year?”

-Passive Prediction Questions come in two flavors, corresponding to the two primary business purposes detailed above.
+Passive Prediction Questions come in two types, corresponding to the two primary business purposes detailed above.

-The first flavor of Passive Prediction Questions is questions about what is likely to occur in the future for a specific individual.
+The first type of Passive Prediction Question pertains to what will likely happen in the future for a specific individual.
 Answering these questions is useful for identifying individuals for additional care or attention.
-For example, a hospital might want to know “How likely is Patient A to experience complications after surgery?” so they can decide whether the patient should receive extra nursing attention during recovery, or a factory owner might ask “How likely is this machine to break down in the next month?” to help them determine when to take the machine offline for maintenance.
-This is the more intuitive flavor of Passive Prediction Question, as it accords nicely with the normal meaning of the term “predict.”
+For example, a hospital might want to know, “How likely is Patient A to experience complications after surgery?” so they can decide whether the patient should receive extra nursing attention during recovery, or a factory owner might ask, “How likely is this machine to break down in the next month?” to help them determine when to take the machine offline for maintenance.
+This is the more intuitive kind of Passive Prediction Question, as it accords nicely with the colloquial meaning of the term “prediction.”

-The second favor of Passive Prediction Questions is questions about what would happen in different circumstances.
+The second type of Passive Prediction Question pertains to what would happen in different circumstances.
 Answering this type of question is the key to automation, as the “different circumstance” in question is often one in which a job is being done by an actual person.
-For example, a statistical model that can answer the question “if a radiologist were to look at this mammogram, would they conclude it showed evidence of cancer?” effectively is a model that automates the review of mammograms.
-A model that can answer the question “if you showed this email to its intended recipient, would they say it is spam?” is an algorithm that automates spam detection.
+For example, a statistical model that can answer the question “if a radiologist were to look at this mammogram, would they conclude it showed evidence of cancer?” is a model that automates the review of mammograms.
+A model that can answer the question “if the intended recipient of this email were to see it, would they say it is spam?” is an algorithm that automates spam detection.

 Differentiating Between Exploratory and Passive Prediction Questions#